SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 ### Unit tests

-The use of `MediaWikiTestCase` is discouraged (as its binds tests and the test environment to MediaWiki) and it is best to rely on `\PHPUnit\Framework\TestCase` and where a MW database connection is required, use the `MwDBaseUnitTestCase` instead.
+The use of `MediaWikiTestCase` is discouraged (as it binds tests and the test environment to MediaWiki) and it is best to rely on `\PHPUnit\Framework\TestCase` and where an MW database connection is required, use the `MwDBaseUnitTestCase` instead.

 * `QueryPrinterTestCase` base class for all query and result printers
 * `SpecialPageTestCase` derives from `SemanticMediaWikiTestCase`